nforgeio/neonSDK/Images/playground/README.md

 * net-tools
 * tcpdump

-The image entrypoint just sleeps for a year.
+The image entry point just sleeps for a year.
 The idea is that you'll deploy this as a pod and then exec into it manually via something like:

 ```